Zika Virus Infection

 Prevention of Zika Virus Infection

-If possible, pregnant women should NOT travel to areas with ongoing Zika virus outbreaks (see also CDC: Pregnant Women and Zika).
+If possible, pregnant women should NOT travel to areas with ongoing Zika virus outbreaks.
 If traveling to such areas, pregnant women should talk with their doctor about the risks of infection and about the precautions to be taken to avoid mosquito bites during the trip.

-Currently, there is no vaccine to prevent Zika virus infection, although research to develop a vaccine is progressing.
+There is no vaccine to prevent Zika virus infection.

 Prevention of Zika virus infection depends on control of mosquitoes in areas where Zika virus infection is common and on prevention of mosquito bites when traveling to such areas.